Dog Training Videos

 |

 First obedience training session with my 8 week old Belgian Malinois.
 Working on luring a variety of basic obedience positions before applying verbal cues.
+I recommend structuring your puppy's meal time into such activities.

 |